Joe′s Journal of 1950’s safari′s, work contracts and expeditions to far away places.

 Some sought academic qualifications.

-So was the pains, flies, smells and disasters.
+So were the pains, flies, smells and disasters.

 Fifty years on, it is clear that God′s will alone preserved all this – and me;